Vonage/vonage-java-sdk/README.md

 ### List Secrets

-List the secret id (but not content) associated to your account id:
+List the secret id (but not content) associated with your account id:

 ```java
 AuthMethod auth = new TokenAuthMethod(API_KEY, API_SECRET);